- You are here:

 The 100-foot bluff-top and approximately one mile of shoreline provide a great vantage point for viewing loons, herons, and other waterfowl, as well as spring and fall raptor migration.
 Lion’s Den Gorge offers visitors the opportunity to experience the true natural beauty of the area.
 The park is a prototype for the planning and implementation of “nature preserves” within the County Park System that respects local ecology.
 In order to maintain the diverse native vegetation representing a more northern affinity forest, deer hunting is allowed by permit in the fall.

-Purchasing the Park This 73-acre park was part of an undeveloped Lake Michigan Shoreline property in the Town of Grafton, which contained a portion of the Lion’s Den Gorge Natural Area.
-With the assistance of several private donations and public grants, the property was purchased by the county from Dr. Ghulum Dhar in 2002.
+This 73-acre park was part of an undeveloped Lake Michigan Shoreline property in the Town of Grafton, which contained a portion of the Lion’s Den Gorge Natural Area.
+The land was acquired from Dr. Ghulam Jeelani Dhar in 2002 by Ozaukee County and the Ozaukee Washington Land Trust (OWLT), as well as numerous partners.
+The OWLT holds a conservation easement on the property, which guides the passive recreational development of the park.

 The park offers tremendous viewing and educational opportunities, including access to a Natural Area that has remained untouched since before the European settlement of Wisconsin.
 The park is also adjacent to a 44-acre Waterfowl Production Area, owned by the U.S. Fish and Wildlife Service (USFWS).